Dowiw/Normalized_Library/README.md

 ```
 sudo snap install code --classic
 ```

-Ensure that you have a database already created with your psql user.
-Replace this as you initial_database_name variable.

 To execute a certain part of the python script in VSCode, use shift + enter.